THE TRACE INITIATIVE

 Did you know that RTRIs can reveal in just 20 minutes if a newly diagnosed person living with HIV is recently infected or not?

 When countries focus their efforts on testing a large number of persons and conducting index testing of partners, they can yield a higher number of recent infections.

 Recenct HIV infection testing will allow us to monitor trends of recent infections over time as a proportion of persons at-risk and newly diagnosed persons.

 Key players of the TRACE Initiative include the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR) TRACE Community of Practice, the University of California, San Francisco (UCSF), ICAP at Columbia University, and Ministries of Health and local implementing partners in each of the countries where recent HIV infection testing is being rolled out.

-Persons with recent HIV infection may have a higher viral load and thus be more infectious and likely to transmit HIV.
 The identification of recent infection provides an opportunity to describe the HIV epidemic, identify ongoing or recent transmission, and intervene to stop further transmission.